Open Tomorrow : 10:00AM - 05:00 PM

 Pufferfish (Tetraodontidae) are adorable little characters that you can’t help but love!

-Whilst they are slow, clumsy swimmers whom struggle to flee from harm, these incredible animals have adapted to survive.
-Not only are they capable of engulfing huge volumes of water or sometimes air to expand up to three times their size, but they are also filled with toxins.
+While they are usually slow, clumsy swimmers, these incredible animals have adapted a variety of techniques in order for them to survive.
+Not only are they capable of engulfing huge volumes of water or sometimes air to expand up to three times their size, but they are also filled with toxins called tetrodotoxin.
+These toxins are foul-tasting to other fish that try to eat them and can even be deadly to humans.

-These toxins are called tetrodotoxin.
-They are foul tasting and can be harmful to other fish species, while they are actually deadly to humans with no known cure.
-In some cultures, pufferfish are a an expensive delicacy to eat, however only top chefs serve it as a dish because if they are prepared incorrectly and the tetrodotoxins released the customer can be killed – which has been known to happen!
+In some cultures, pufferfish are an expensive delicacy to eat, however, only specialists called fugu chefs in Japan serve it as a dish because if they are prepared incorrectly and the toxins are released the customer can be killed – which has been known to happen!

 Type